 It also shows that you maintain a level of standard on your blog.

-Once you have a sense of how you want to accept guest posts, create a page on your blog called something like Guest Post or Accepting Guest Posts that invites bloggers to submit ideas to you.
+Once you have a sense of how you want to accept guest posts, create a page on your blog called something like Guest Post, Accepting Guest Posts, or Contribute that invites bloggers to submit ideas to you.

 Provide the information people need to pitch a guest post to you and link to it in your menu or footer.
 You could even make a pin for it and circulate it on Pinterest.